crowdtainer/dapp-web/README.md

     );
 ```

-And with the following configuration in projects.json:
+Along with the following configuration in projects.json (web application):

 ```json
 "productConfiguration": {